ritza-co/SG/intro-to-sg/intro-to-sg.md

 ### ⚒️ Configuring the VPS

-We're going to just use the default `root` user which has some security implications but as we are not going to use this server for anything except SourceGraph, these are not major.
+We're going to just use the default `root` user which has some security implications but as we are not going to use this server for anything except Sourcegraph, these are not major.
 If you prefer to set everything up as a non-root user, you'll need to prefix most of the Linux commands with `sudo`.

 Connect to your instance with SSH, substituting the IP address you got from DigitalOcean.